disruptiveplanets/AIME/code/density/readme.md

 ## March 9

 Pulled data from supercomputer.
 Learned that the ellipsoid radii are imaginary for negative mass (like out example) but I'll have to fix it later because I'm in Caltech and sleepy.

+## March 12

+I fixed the problem with asteroid dimensions.
+Rerunning out.